gosh-sh/gosh-proposer/README.md

 blocks to GOSH and for sync should be run often (once in a minute or even more often, in example this time is `30 sec`).
 Withdrawal flow can be triggered less often to save ETH operational balance.
 In example this flow is called once in `1 hour`.

+NOTE: calls of `withdraw_proposal_checker` can stuck due to ETH library issues, so it should be run with timeout of approximately `5 minutes` and retried in case of error.

 1) On each validator run checkers in loop: